-Figure S1: Two example trials of each condition in Experiment 2 to study the effect of background color on lightness discrimination threshold.
+Figure S1: Example stimuli for Conditions 1, 2 and 3 in Experiment 2 to study the effect of background color on lightness discrimination threshold.
 In condition 1, the background was fixed in every trail and every interval.
 In condition 2, the background varied from trial to trial, but remained fixed in the two intervals of a trial.
 In condition 3, the background varied in each trial and interval.
 For illustration, in this figure we have chosen the stimulus on the left to be the standard image with target object at 0.4 LRF and the on the right to be comparison image with target object at 0.45 LRF.
 In the experiment, the two images were presented sequentially in random order at the center of the screen.
 Conditions 2a and 3a stimuli are similar to condition 2 and 3 respectively, but without secondary reflections.

 Figure S2: Lightness discrimination threshold of four observers in the Experiment 2.
 The discrimination thresholds are higher for the condition where the objects are compared against different backgrounds (Condition 3 and 3a) as compared to the same background (Condition 1, 2, 2a).
 Secondary reflections do not have any significant effect on thresholds (Condition 2a and 3a).